Topological Anderson insulators by latent symmetry: Analysis of specific models

-In Fig.\ref{FigOctatomic}(b), we categorize the topological phases region into two distinct phases: the gapped TAIs in region I and the ungapped TAIs in region II.
+In Fig.\ref{FigOctatomic}(b), we categorize the topological phases region into two distinct phases at $1/8$ filling: the gapped TAIs in region I and the ungapped TAIs in region II.
 This categorization is based on whether the $N$th and $(N + 1)$th eigenvalues are degenerate.
-For a given disorder configuration denoted by the label $s$, the corresponding disorder-averaged bulk gap $\Delta E$ under PBC is given by
+For each disorder realization denoted by the label $s$, the corresponding disorder-averaged bulk gap $\Delta E$ under PBC is given by

-From this we can plot disorder-averaged energy gap on the $W-J$ plane which is shown in Fig.\ref{FigOctatomic}(c).
+From this we plot the disorder-averaged energy gap on the $W-J$ plane, shown in \cref{FigOctatomic}(c).

-Figure \ref{FigOctatomic}(b) illustrates that the disorder-averaged value of $P_0$ is quantized in region I and nontrivial up to the boundary of fluctuation onset value (blue solid line).
-Because the bulk polarization fluctuates between a set of quantized values which alters the disorder-averaged value of bulk polarization in the ungapped TAI region.
+Figure \ref{FigOctatomic}(b) illustrates that the disorder-averaged value of the polarization $P_0$ is quantized in region I and non-trivial up to the boundary of fluctuation onset value (blue solid line).
+This is because the bulk polarization fluctuates between a set of quantized values which alters the disorder-averaged value of bulk polarization in the ungapped TAI region.
 Comparing Fig.\ref{FigOctatomic}(b) and Fig.\ref{FigOctatomic}(c), it is obvious that the bulk polarization $P_0$ fluctuations are connected to the closing of the disorder-averaged energy spectral gap.
 When the bulk energy spectral gap closes, the disorder-averaged value of the bulk polarization $P_0$ is no longer quantized in region II of the phase diagram.
 In other words, as long as the energy gap does not close, the system still remains in the gapped TAI state.
-It should be noted that the bulk polarization $P_0$ for a single disorder configuration is still quantized.
-When the system evolves cross the phase boundary (red solid line), there is a transition in the value of $P_0$ becoming trivial and equaling $0$.
+The disorder-averaged polarization invariant deviates from its quantized value in the ungapped region due to the exchange of occupied and unoccupied states at mirror-symmetric centers at $1/8$ filling \cite{VeluryS21PRB}.
+It should be noted that the bulk polarization $P_0$ for a single disorder realization is still quantized and well-defined for localized bulk states in disordered systems \cite{Resta99PRL}.
+When the system evolves across the phase boundary (red solid line), there is a change of polarization $P_0$ value becoming zero.
 Beyond the blue solid line, the region within the red solid line corresponds to the energy gap $\Delta E\leqslant 3 \times 10^{-2}$.
 In region III of Fig.\ref{FigOctatomic}(b), the system is in a trivial phase and the energy gap opens again.